cjgala/starman-cli/charts.md

     - `{name}`: name of the environment
         - `host`: host for the environment
         - `verify_ssl`: (optional) do ssl verification on the request, true by default
+        - `config`: (optional) set of environment-specific values to reference in the chart requests
 - `config`: (optional) set of global values to reference in the chart requests
 - `secrets`: (optional) list of state values that should be masked for `spaceman space state`